Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 An object can be described by a combination of blades.
 It can be described by an alternative set of blades called dual.
 It is calculated by dual = object / I (i. e.
 A^*^ = AI^-1^), and has the effect in CGA, that the array elements who describe it have dimension 5-n.
 Example: if an object uses 2-blades like a circle, the dual circle uses 3-blades.
 Point pairs use 3-blades, the dual 2-blades.
 (Dorst names them other round)

-I is the pseudoscalar, the e1 ^ e2 ^ e3 ^ einf ^ e0 (e123inf0) blade. / I means multiplying with the inverse of I.
+I is the pseudoscalar, the e1 ^ e2 ^ e3 ^ einf ^ eo (e123info) blade. / I means multiplying with the inverse of I.

 Another example: a plane can be defined by a vector which defines the normal of the plane and the distance to the origin (pl = v + 5 * einf), stored in 1-blades, or as dual plane by using three points together with einf to store it in 4-blades (pl= * (p1 ^ p2 ^ p3 ^ einf)).